 When someone is arrested for a drug-related offence, the Institute’s paralegals follow the arresting officers and detainees to the police station where they help negotiate access to HIV treatment or drug use treatment as well as release conditions.68

 They are also trained to document individual cases, which helps the release of detainees and supports the consultations with lawyers who represent them in court.
 The paralegals also run workshops to help people who use drugs overcome stigma and better understand their legal rights.69

+The challenge proposed removing articles violating the rights of sex workers that hindered the HIV response in the city.
 After an intense period of advocacy and debate, the local government approved the proposed changes including the participation of sex workers in the implementation of the legislation.
-In addition, they were able to raise awareness and reduce discriminatory attitudes among local decision makers.43
+In addition, they were able to raise awareness and reduce discriminatory attitudes among local decision-makers.71

 Photo credit: Flickr/UNAMID

 - 1. UNAIDS (2019) ‘Act to change laws that discriminate’, p1. [pdf]

 - 2. UNAIDS (2006) ‘International Guidelines on HIV/AIDS and Human Rights’

 - 3. HIV Justice Network and GNP+ (2016) ‘Advancing HIV Justice 2: Building momentum in global advocacy against HIV criminalisation’, p5

 - 4. UNAIDS (2019) ‘Act to change laws that discriminate’, p9 [pdf]

 - 5. UNAIDS (2019) ‘Act to change laws that discriminate’, p1 [pdf]